openstreetmap/stateofthemap-2022/calls/general.md

 <h3 id="submission-bof">Birds of a Feather</h3>

-Birds of a Feather sessions are informal, spontaneous discussion rounds centered around a specific topic.
+Birds of a Feather (BoF) sessions are informal, spontaneous discussion rounds centered around a specific topic.
 It is not possible to submit a BoF session in advance.
 BoFs will usually be held in person only.

 <h3 id="submission-free_spaces">Free Spaces</h3>